treeverse/lakeFS/docs/reference/object-model.md

 ### `lakefs` protocol URIs

 lakeFS uses a specific format for path URIs.
-The URI `lakefs://<REPO>/<REF>/<KEY>` is a path to objects in the given repo and ref under key.
+The URI `lakefs://<REPO>/<REF>/<KEY>` is a path to objects in the given repo and ref expression under key.
 This is used both for path prefixes and for full paths.
-In similar fashion, `lakefs://<REPO>/<REF>` identifies a ref, and `lakefs://<REPO>` identifes a repo.
+In similar fashion, `lakefs://<REPO>/<REF>` identifies the repository at a ref expression, and `lakefs://<REPO>` identifes a repo.